IanCWeston/dinohunter/README.md

 ## To do list

-- [x] Create Packer script to generate AMI
-- [ ] Create Terraform script that uses the generated AMI
+- [X] Create Terraform script that launches the infrastructure
-- [ ] Automate the configuration of Kibana Authentication/Security
 - [ ] Automate the Velociraptor server configuration
 - [ ] Automate the Velociraptor client configuration
 - [ ] Automate the Filebeat module configuration for Office365